iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 His platform consists of:

 - A user-friendly interface for users.
-- A backend that uses an easy-to-install SDK.
+- A backend that uses an easy-to-install SDK provided by iExec.
 - Thanks to this SDK, end users can protect their data, manage access, and process it seamlessly.